 - A. Authority.
 The Academy represents that it is authorized by law to contract with a private entity and for that entity to provide educational management services.
 The Academy further represents that it has been issued the Contract by LSSU to organize and operate a public school academy.
-The Academy is therefore authorized by the code and LSSU to supervise and control such academy, and is invested with all powers necessary or desirable for carrying out the educational program contemplated in this Agreement. - B. Contract.
-The Academy hereby contracts with IES, to the extent permitted by law, for the provision of all labor, materials, facilities, equipment and supervision necessary for the provision of educational services to students, and the management, operation and maintenance of the Academy in accordance with the educational goals, curriculum, methods of pupil assessment, admission policy and criteria, school calendar and school day schedule, age and grade range of pupils to be enrolled, educational goals, and method to be used to monitor compliance with performance of targeted educational outcomes, all
+The Academy is therefore authorized by the code and LSSU to supervise and control such academy and is invested with all powers necessary or desirable for carrying out the educational program contemplated in this Agreement.
+The Contract terms and conditions ("Terms and Conditions") included as Exhibit A to this Agreement may be updated and amended from time to time, and the parties hereto agree to update Exhibit A within thirty (30) days of being notified by LSSU of any such changes to the Terms and Conditions. - B. Contract.
+The Academy hereby contracts with I ES, to the extent permitted by law, for the provision of ail labor, materials, facilities, equipment, and supervision necessary for the provision of educational services to students, and the management, operation and maintenance of the Academy in accordance with the educational goals, curriculum, methods of pupil assessment, admission policy and criteria, school calendar and school day schedule, age and grade range of pupils to be enrolled, educational goals, and method to be used to monitor compliance with performance of targeted educational outcomes, all as adopted by the Academy Board of Directors ("Board or Academy Board") and included in the Contract issued by LSSU to the Academy.

-- as adopted by the Academy Board of Directors ("Board") and included in the Contract issued to the Academy by LSSU. - C. Designation of Agents.
-The Board designates the employees of IES's Central Office and Charter School Division as agents of the Academy having a legitimate educational interest such that they are entitled to access to educational records under 20 U.S.C. §1232g, the Family Rights and Privacy Act ("FERPA"). - D. Status of the Parties.
-IES is a non-profit Michigan corporation, and is not a division of or a part of the Academy.
-The Academy is a body corporate and governmental entity authorized by the Code, and is not a division or part of IES.
+- C. Designation of Agents.
+The Board designates the employees of IES as agents of the Academy having a legitimate educational interest such that they are entitled to access to educational records under 20 U.S.C. §1232g, the Family Rights and Privacy Act ("F ER PA"). - D. Status of the Parties.
+IES is a non-profit Michigan corporation and is not a division of or a part of the Academy.
+The Academy is a body corporate and governmental entity authorized by the Code and is not a division or part of IES.
 The parties to this Agreement intend that the relationship created by this Agreement is that of an independent contractor and not employer employee.
 Except as expressly provided in this Agreement, no agent or employee of IES shall be deemed to be the agent or employee of the Academy.
-IES shall be solely responsible for its acts and the acts of its agents, employees and subcontractors.
+IES shall be solely responsible for its acts and the acts of its agents, employees, and subcontractors.
 The relationship between IES and the Academy is based solely on the terms of this Agreement, and the terms of any other written agreements between IES and the Academy.